 « Back to all events

-This online workshop will provide attendees with the tools and resources to develop an effective and layered interpretative strategy.
+This online workshop will provide attendees with the tools and resources to develop an effective and layered interpretation strategy.

 At the heart of an effective exhibition or cultural experience is a story or range of narratives.
 Stories that bring the past to life, offer new perspectives on the present, help visitors to develop their ideas and creativity, and provide a sense of belonging and well-being.

-This 6-hour online, live, interactive workshop spread over two sessions will provide participants with the tools and resources to develop an effective and layered interpretative strategy, to guide the development of their visitor experience.
+This online, live, interactive workshop spread over two sessions provides participants with the tools and resources to develop an effective and layered interpretative strategy, to guide the development of their visitor experience.
 It will consider:

 - The range of interpretative approaches available

 - Audience focussed interpretation